temperodave/developer-documentation/README.md

 ### Users

-The User section allows you to invite users to access your dataset, as well as set their membership Access Ratings.
-You will be set as an owner for the dataset by default, which will provide you full access to the data.
+The User section allows you to modify access your dataset Users must be previously

+Data Owners are the users with the privilege to modify all aspects of the dataset.
+All users in this category will have full access to the dataset and the ability to modify the access to the dataset.

+Data Users is the section where users with limited rights are created and managed.
+Each user added in this section can have specific values for Confidentiality, Sentitivity, and Identity.
+When assigned a value users can see any element with a rating less than or equal to the users assigned value.

+Teams allow users to be grouped and access levels to be assigned based on the group.

 ### Rules

-The rules sections allows you to create rules that can mask specific fields in your dataset's tables ([ more details on rules ](#rule-policies-explained))
+The rules sections allows you to create rules that can mask specific fields in your dataset's tables.
+Rules control how data is seen by users when their specific grants are less than the values necessary to see specific fields. ([ more details on rules ](#rule-policies-explained))

 ## Step 3: Viewing your data